Newfoundland – 10 Days

 Fly to Deer Lake on the west side of the province.
 Enjoy an included boxed lunch upon arrival as we cross into by Gros Morne National Park, a UNESCO World Heritage Site enjoy a guided tour of the Tablelands.
 Arrive into Rocky Harbour this evening for the first night of your tour.
 Enjoy dinner followed by a musical Newfoundland welcome this evening.

 Stay: Ocean View Motel or Fisherman’s Landing Inn, Rocky Harbour

 Day 2: Gros Morne National Park

-This morning you have a choice of to enjoy the spectacular views of Gros Morne National Park, a UNESCO World Heritage Site.
-The village of Rocky Harbour offers a stunning view of the park, which you will enjoy on a boat cruise of Bonne Bay.
-Or opt for the landlocked fjord cruise of Western Brook Pond with it’s spectacular views of billion-year-old cliffs.
-Once back on shore, travel to Cow Head for dinner followed by a Theatre Newfoundland & Labrador performance, where you will be entertained by the province’s colourful history.
+This morning you have a choice of to enjoy the spectacular views of Gros Morne Park on a boat cruise of Bonne Bay* or embark on a landlocked fjord cruise of Western Brook Pond, which boasts spectacular views of billion-year-old cliffs.
+Once back on shore, travel to Cow Head for dinner followed by a performance by Theatre Newfoundland & Labrador, where you will be entertained by the province’s colourful history.

 Stay: Shallow Bay Motel, Cow Head